 How often do we say thank God it’s Friday, or I can’t wait until… I’ll let you fill in the blank.
 It’s like we hold our breath waiting for a better day to come and miss the day we have right before us.
 Don’t get me wrong; it’s great to look forward to the future and all the things that are ahead, just not at the expense of being unfulfilled and missing what is right under our noses.

-If you find yourself not being engaged with the present, it may be that you are pre-occupied with the past “the good old days” or living for the future “the one day when.”
-Maya Angelou quoted “I have great respect for the past.
+If you find yourself not being engaged with the present, you may be preoccupied with the past, “the good old days” or living for the future “, the one day when.”
+Maya Angelou quoted, “I have great respect for the past.
 If you don’t know where you’ve come from, you don’t know where you’re going.
 I have respect for the past, but I’m a person of the moment.
-I’m here, and I do my best to centered at the place I’m at, then I go forward to the next place”.
+I’m here, and I do my best to be completely centred at the place I’m at, then I go forward to the next place”.

-What if something spectacular happens when we start being grateful for what we do have and not what we don’t have.
+What if something spectacular happens when we start being grateful for what we have and not what we don’t have.
 I wonder if it changes our outlook and attitude towards life, ourselves, and others.
-Life is never going to be perfect, and if we look for what we think we are lacking, we will find it.
+Life will never be perfect, and if we look for what we think we are lacking, we will find it.

-Today’s encourager is to take each day for what it brings and stop waiting for the big events but rather be available for the moments.
+Today’s encourager is to take each day for what it brings and stop waiting for the significant events but instead be available for the moments.
 Choose to be engaged with where you are!
 Even if it’s not where you thought you would be at this point in time or is not the ideal situation.
-Change takes time, so why not wake up each morning and find five things that you can be grateful for!
+Change takes time, so why not wake up each morning and find five things for which you can be grateful!
 I would love to hear from you.
 Enjoy the ride, and until next time I wish you all the best.
 C